Even some of the most seasoned apartment investors have never heard of bonus depreciation. Why would they?

 No discussion of depreciation would be complete without mentioning depreciation recapture.
 Depreciation is primarily a tax deferral strategy.
 In other words, investors can typically defer taxes for the time they own their properties because of depreciation.

 Due to the time value of money, tax deferral is a significant benefit for the investor.
 However, when the property is sold, tax on depreciation recapture will be due.
 Currently, the tax rate on depreciation recapture sits at 25%.
-Any gain from the sale that is over and above the depreciation recapture amount is taxed at the lower long-term capital gains rate.
+Any gain from the sale over and above the depreciation recapture amount is taxed at the lower long-term capital gains rate.

 Lastly, one can combine other tax strategies like 1031 exchanges to defer taxes for years and even decades.
-Smart tax planning can allow a legacy transfer from a beneficiary deed of one’s real estate holdings to their heirs and eliminate the depreciation recapture tax via a step-up in basis.
+Thoughtful tax planning can allow a legacy transfer from a beneficiary deed of one’s real estate holdings to their heirs and eliminate the depreciation recapture tax via a step-up in basis.
 Real estate certainly can be a highly tax-advantaged investment.

 How Bonus Depreciation Reduces Taxes